Swift

 <container_name_2>

-— container into which the object will be copied;<object_name_2>
+— container to which the object will be copied;<object_name_2>

-— name with which the object will be copied;<container_name_1>
+— the name with which the object will be copied;<container_name_1>

-— container where the object to be copied is located;<object_name_1>
+— container in which the copied object is located;<object_name_1>

 — object to be copied.